shashankmunda/PawPics/README.md

 <b>Acknowledgement:</b>

-This app is powered by the <a href="https://thecatapi.com">Cat API<a> and we want to thank Aden, its creator for its immense support in our project.
+This app is powered by the <a href="https://thecatapi.com">Cat API</a> and we want to thank Aden, its creator for its immense support in our project.
 Special thanks to <a href="https://www.flaticon.com/authors/aomam"> AomAm from FlatIcon</a> for creating the icon for this app